Motimove

 How can you move safely with joint pain?

-1. Start slow and build up
+1. Start slowly and build up

 2. Choose exercises suitable for joint pain